Last updated on June 1, 2026

 Sun Titan

 Etali, Primal Conqueror is a dream reanimation target because it offers explosive value the moment it hits the battlefield.
 When this card enters, you get to cast the next spell from each player's library for free.
-That means you're often getting two, three, or even four powerful spells at no extra cost—which can immediately swing the game in your favor.
+That means you're often getting two, three, or even four powerful spells at no extra cost.

 Jin-Gitaxias, Core Augur